 What are the signs that I need to try a different formula?

-If your baby is spitting up a lot, or becomes very gassy, fussy, or cries too much, then you may need to switch to a sensitive tummy formula.
-If your baby develops a rash, that could be another symptom you need to change to a different formula and possibly one without cow’s milk products.
+If your baby is spitting up a lot, cries despite regular and frequent feedings, or develops streaks of blood in the stools, you may need to switch to a different formula.
+If your baby develops a rash that worsens with each feeding, or becomes lethargic, you should consult a doctor immediately.
+This could be a sign of a severe allergic reaction that requires a change to a different formula, possibly one without cow’s milk products.

 Do I need to buy non-GMO or organic?

-Some moms are extremely concerned about Genetically Modified Organisms, or GMOs.
-That is a food that has been modified at a genetic level, usually in an attempt to make a stronger and less resistant to pests.
-Some of these spliced plants, like corn, add bacteria to the food to prevent pests from eating the food.
-The plant then learns to grow with the new modification.
-The problem with GMOs is they have not been tested long enough to know if they are safe.
-Non-GMOs are a known constant, whereas GMOs are not.
+Many parents are extremely concerned about Genetically Modified Organisms, or GMOs.
+This means that a food has been modified at the genetic level, usually in an attempt to make a stronger product that is less resistant to pests.
+Some of these spliced plants, for example corn, have added bacterial genes to prevent pests from eating them.
+The plant then “learns” to grow with the new genetic modification.
+Newer techniques have been developed that are used current GMO foods on the market.
+The problem with GMOs is that research their safety is ongoing, and there is concern that genetic modification may make the food more allergenic (source).
+Non-GMOs are a known entity, whereas GMOs are not.

-Organic foods are grown without the use of pesticides or modifiers.
-Organic may not be necessary, but it can guarantee the quality of ingredients and is very important to many mothers for good reason.
+In the United States, organic foods are grown without the use of pesticides, hormones, or modifiers.
+Organic may not be necessary, but it can help guarantee the quality of ingredients., something that is very important to many mothers.
 Read our list of best organic baby formulas here.

 Can I add other ingredients to the formula?